 If you notice that your air conditioner is only turning on for short periods of time, or is mostly blowing warm air while still being able to maintain setpoint, then your air conditioner might be oversized.

 When the air cools to a lower temperature, more dehumidification occurs.
 This is because cold air can hold less moisture than warm air.
-Remember that the fan also needs to run in auto mode, where the fan only runs when it needs cooling.
+The fan also needs to run in auto mode, where the fan only runs when it needs cooling.

-Low Humidity in the House
+Low Humidity in the house

 Dry air pulls moisture from your skin, cooling your body in the process.
 This can cause you to turn up the heat, drying out the air even more!

 First, your home’s heating system works by heating the air in your home.
 This heating also removes some of the moisture from the air, resulting in lower humidity.

 Cold air cannot hold as much moisture as warm air.
 When the dry winter air comes into your home and warms up, the air inside your house becomes drier in the process.

-How to Increase Humidity in a House
+How to increase humidity in a house

 First, you’ll want to seal off your house from the outside.
 Make sure that no cold, dry air is leaking in.

 Some active methods of increasing humidity in a house include boiling water on the stove, using a spray bottle to spray water around your house, and leaving the door open when you shower.